d70-t/ipldstore/README.md

     tmax        (time, longitude, latitude) float32 dask.array<chunksize=(2190, 1440, 4), meta=np.ndarray>

 ```
+(this example does only work if there's a local IPFS node running and is able to find the referenced root)

 We're now able to query, analyze, and otherwise manipulate the Zarr just like a normal Xarray Dataset.